jannepikkarainen/whatsuphome/FEATURES.md

 # Product prices
 - Some product prices from a specific Finnish company, requested by my wife

+# Proxmox VE
+- Monitoring my Proxmox VE environment with the native Proxmox template provided by Zabbix

 # Power sockets
 - Reachability
 - Power status